Explore the

 Consent and Information

 Each community determines their own protocols for parent or caregiver and child consent before completing the ACHWM.
 Similarly, each community will use data for different purposes.
 Your child's safety and confidentiality are of the utmost importance.
+Reach out to your local community organization that is implementing the ACHWM to learn more about their unique processes.

 Consent and Information

 Each community determines their own protocols for parent or caregiver and child consent before completing the ACHWM.
 Similarly, each community will use data for different purposes.
 Your child's safety and confidentiality are of the utmost importance.
+Reach out to your local community organization that is implementing the ACHWM to learn more about their unique processes.

 Support Resources